 On September 25, 2007, our Springfield facility experienced a fire in the revolver cylinder polishing area.
-The cause of the fire has not yet been determined; however, we believe that we have adequate insurance policies in place to cover the costs to replace the physical assets destroyed as well as the cleaning of the facility, potential business interruption costs, and any other extraordinary expenses associated with this incident.
-We have received \$600,000 from our insurance carrier as an advance payment regarding the fire loss and have identified \$462,495 of expenditures offsetting this amount.
-The excess of the amount received from the insurance carrier over the amount incurred of \$137,505 has been recorded in our financial statements as a current liability pending the completion of the restoration of the cylinder polishing area and calculation of business interruption costs incurred.
+The ultimate cause of the fire was not determinable; however, we believe that we have adequate insurance policies in place to cover the costs to replace the physical assets destroyed as well as the cleaning of the facility, potential business interruption costs, and any other extraordinary expenses associated with this incident.
+We have recognized a gain on the involuntary conversion of assets of approximately \$606,000, which has been recorded in our income statement in general and administrative expenses and offsets the related loss on assets of approximately \$427,000.
+As of January 31, 2008, we have received \$600,000 from our insurance carrier as an advance payment regarding the fire loss and, to date, have identified approximately \$1,875,000 of insurable expenditures offsetting this amount.
+The excess of the amount incurred over the amount received from the insurance carrier of \$1,275,000 has been recorded in our financial statements as a current asset pending the completion of the restoration of the cylinder polishing area and calculation of business interruption costs incurred, if any.